LaplaceZhang/FedTradaBoost/README.md

 ### Notice

 This is an ancient project that has not been updated for years.
 It worked well on old platforms, which may not be suitable for the current version of Python.
-Feel free to give this a shot (If you wish to:hugs:), but the author does not guarantee this project will work fluently.
+Feel free to give this a shot (If you wish to :hugs:), but the author does not guarantee this project will work fluently.